KrisDunning/data-structures-and-algorithms/javascript/code-challenges/linked-list/README.md

 arguments: value, new value
 adds a new node with the given new value immediately after the first node that has the value specified

+### zip lists
+Arguments: 2 linked lists
+Return: New Linked List, zipped as noted below
+Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the the zipped list.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->